-During the fiscal year ended December 31, 2000, the Board met six times.
-The Board has three committees: the Audit Committee, the Compensation Committee and the Nominating Committee.
-During the fiscal year ended December 31, 2000, no director attended fewer than 75% of all the meetings of the Board and its committees on which he served after becoming a member of the Board.
+During the fiscal year ended December 31, 2001, the Board met six times.
+The Board has three committees: the Audit Committee, Compensation Committee and the Nominating Committee.
+During the fiscal year ended December 31, 2001, no director attended fewer than 75% of all the meetings of the Board and its committees on which he served after becoming a member of the Board.

-The Audit Committee, which held four meetings in the fiscal year ended December 31, 2000, consists of Mr. Guzy, Mr. Draper and Mr. Sohn.
+The Audit Committee, which held four meetings in the fiscal year ended December 31, 2001, consists of Mr. Guzy, Mr. Draper and Mr. Sohn.
 The Audit Committee is primarily responsible for approving the services performed by the Company's independent auditors, for reviewing and evaluating the Company's accounting principles and its systems of internal accounting controls, as well as other matters which may come before it or as directed by the Board.

-The Board of Directors has adopted and approved a charter for the Audit Committee, a copy of which is attached hereto as Appendix A. The Board of Directors has determined that all members of the Audit Committee are "independent" as that term is defined in Rule 4200 of the listing standards of the National Association of Securities Dealers.
+The Board of Directors has adopted and approved a charter for the Audit Committee, a copy of which was attached to the Company's 2001 Proxy Statement as Appendix A. The Board of Directors has determined that all members of the Audit Committee are "independent" as that term is defined in Rule 4200 of the listing standards of the National Association of Securities Dealers.

-The Compensation Committee, which held six meetings in the fiscal year ended December 31, 2000, consists of Mr. Flath and Mr. Guzy.
+The Compensation Committee, which held six meetings in the fiscal year ended December 31, 2001, consists of Mr. Flath and Mr. Guzy.
 The Compensation Committee reviews and approves the compensation and benefits for the Company's executive officers, administers the Company's 1998 Stock Incentive Plan, 1999 Stock Incentive Plan, 1999 Non-Employee Director Stock Incentive Plan and performs such other duties as may from time to time be determined by the Board.

-The Board of Directors adopted and approved a Nominating Committee in March 2001, which consists of Young K. Sohn and John Hart.
-The Board of Directors also approved a Nominating Committee Charter.
+The Nominating Committee, which held one meeting in the fiscal year ended December 31, 2001, consists of Mr. Sohn and Mr. Hart.
 The Nominating Committee assists the Board of Directors in selecting nominees for election to the Board of Directors and monitors the composition of the Board.